nidhishnn/Complaints-Analysis/README.md

 17. Consumer disputed?: Whether the consumer disputed the company's response
 18. Complaint ID: Unique identification number for complaint

+I formulated the research question: How can the CFPB develop a targeted approach to addressing 800,000+ annual consumer complaints?
+I investigated 5000 rows of 2022 consumer complaint data to address the research question.
 In the exploratory analysis section, I created plots and pivot tables to understand trends in the dataset using the _pandas_ package.
 Then, I wanted to parse the Consumer complaint narrative feature using _spaCy_.
-I lemmatized nouns, verbs, and adjectives found in each consumer complaint to determine significant patterns and popular topics.
+I lemmatized nouns, verbs, and adjectives found in each consumer complaint and leveraged topic modeling techniques to identify significant patterns and consumer's primary complaint concerns.